Deposit Takers Act 2023

 You could also call this:

-"A cover pool monitor's job is to check and report on certain things to make sure everything is done correctly."
+"The cover pool monitor's job is to check and report on certain tasks."

 Illustration for Deposit Takers Act 2023

-When you are a cover pool monitor, you must do certain things as part of your contract.
-You have to check if the tests done under section 416(1)(a) are correct and if the issuer is following the rules in section 416(1)(b).
-You also have to give the issuer reports on these things every 12 months.
-You have to give reports every 3 months if you are not happy with the tests or if the issuer is not following the rules.
-If you are not happy, you keep giving reports every 3 months until you are satisfied the issuer has fixed the problems.
+You have a role called a cover pool monitor.
+You must do certain jobs as part of your contract.
+You have to check if some tests are correct and if the issuer is following the rules as stated in section 416(1)(a) and section 416(1)(b).
+You have to give the issuer reports on these matters every 12 months.
+You also have to give reports every 3 months if you are not satisfied with the tests or the issuer's compliance with the rules as stated in section 416(1)(a) and section 416(1)(b).
+You keep giving 3-monthly reports until you are satisfied the issuer has fixed the problems.
+You also have to report on any other matters that the regulations require.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.